leiyycoco/Demand/README.md

 `reg`: the regulation intensity

+`momentum_value`: the momentum value in the optimization method

 `Epochs`: the num of iterative traing cycles

 `num_classes_sa`: the num of unknown parameters in the state action matrix